Pam

 You might make some mistakes along your credit card points and miles journey.
 You forget to pay a credit card bill (just set up automatic payments and you won’t have to worry about it).
 You pay too many of your bonus points for redemption.
 We get it.
 We’ve been there.

 I booked a hotel once and forgot that I was traveling through the night – that was a waste of valuable points.
-I didn’t take into consideration the Chase 5/24 rule and didn’t get the Chase Sapphire Preferred or any Ultimate Rewards until 3 years into my travel hacking journey.
+I didn’t take into consideration the Chase 5/24 rule and didn’t get the Chase Sapphire Preferred or any Ultimate Rewards until 3 years into my points/miles journey.
 It is okay!
 It’s learning process and you learn from your mistakes.

 Some things will be hard for a while.
 Trying to decide which credit card to apply for can be confusing.
 We try to keep you updated on the latest and greatest signup bonus.
 Be sure and sign up for our email list, so you don’t miss out on these.
 We are sending out short emails each week to keep you updated on these things.
 You can also always check out our best cards page that is regularly updated with all the best deals.